voicegain/platform/README.md

 ---

-You can learn more about Voicegain at https://voicegain.ai.
+You can learn more about Voicegain at our main website (https://voicegain.ai)[https://voicegain.ai].
 BTW, we are offering a generous free tier that renews each month so [Signup Now](https://www.voicegain.ai/trial).

 [Voicegain Github Home](https://voicegain.github.io/)